brentongunning/voodoo.js/config/readme.txt

 -------------------------------------------------------------------------------

 8-11-2013 - 0.8.5
+Add seam layer for eliminating the seam between antialiased layers.
 Add Cache to Model and View for sharing objects across different controls.
-Reduce jitteryness when scrolling
+Reduce jitteryness when scrolling.

 8-10-2013 - 0.8.4
-Bug Fix: Canvas size is now correct on Retina displays
+Bug Fix: Canvas size is now correct on Retina displays.

 7-22-2013 - 0.8.3
-Moving to MIT license
+Moving to MIT license.
-Updating bundled ThreeJs to r59
+Updating bundled ThreeJs to r59.

 7-13-2013 - 0.8.2
 Adding voodoo.version.